Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks: Numerical Illustration of the Blockchain Enabled Social Media Network

-In this section, we simulate the SIR dynamics of misinformation transmission on a three-community SMN (Section \ref{subsec: SBM intro}) according to Algorithm \ref{alg:stochastic}.
-We compare the simulation results with and without the blockchain in the network.
-The results demonstrate that blockchain can flatten the curve of the population affected by misinformation in SMNs.
+In this section, we simulate misinformation propagation in a three-community network using the SIR model with preferential attachment as discussed in Section \ref{sec: PA}.
+The simulation results show that \BOSN{s} can reduce the number of users affected by misinformation (Definition 2) and slow down the misinformation propagation rate (\ref{eq: propagation rate}).

 We also show that with the same proportion of honest miners in the blockchain system, some communities are more resilient to misinformation due to higher recovery rate and lower contact rate.
-This indicates the Cannikin Law\cite{tilman2020resource} (wooden bucket theory) when applying the distributed ledger to a multi-community network -- The minimum proportion of honest miners to avoid all the users getting infected is determined by the community most fragile to misinformation.
+This indicates that Cannikin's Law\cite{tilman2020resource} (wooden bucket theory) hold, namely, the minimum proportion of honest miners to avoid all the users getting infected is determined by the community most fragile to misinformation.